python-arq/arq/docs/index.rst

 Current Version: |version|

-Job queues in python with asyncio, redis and msgpack.
+Job queues and RPC in python with asyncio, redis and msgpack.

 **non-blocking**
-    arq is built using python's `asyncio`_ allowing non-blocking job enqueuing and job execution.
+    arq is built using python's `asyncio`_ allowing non-blocking job enqueuing and execution.
+Multiple jobs (potentially hundresds) can be run simultaneously using a pool of ``asyncio`` ``Tasks``.

 **pre-forked**
-    In other works the worker starts two processes and uses the subprocess to execute all jobs, there's no overhead in forking a process for each job.
+    The worker starts two processes and uses the subprocess to execute all jobs, there's no overhead in forking a process for each job.

 **fast**
-    Asyncio, pre-forking and use of msgpack for job encoding make arq around 7x faster (see `benchmarks`_) than rq for small jobs with no io, with io that might increase to around 40x faster.
-TODO
+    Asyncio, pre-forking and use of msgpack for job encoding make arq around 7x faster (see `benchmarks`_) than `rq`_ (arq's inspiration) for short jobs with no io, with io that might increase to around 40x faster.
+(TODO)

 **elegant**
-    arq uses a novel approach to variable scope with the ``@concurrent`` decorator being applied to bound methods of "Actor" classes which hold the connection pool.
-This works well with `aiohttp`_, avoids extended
-    head scratching over how variables like connections are defined (is this attached to the request? or thread local? or truly global? where am I, what does global mean?) and allows for easier testing.
-See below.
+    arq uses a novel approach to variable scope with the ``@concurrent`` decorator being applied to bound methods of ``Actor`` classes which hold the connection pool.
+This works well with `aiohttp`_, allows for easier testing and avoids extended head scratching over how variables like connections are defined (is this attached to the request? or thread local? or truly global? where am I, hell, what does global even mean?) and allows for easier testing.

 **small**
     and easy to reason with - currently arq is only about 500 lines, that won't change significantly.

 Dependencies
 ------------